BlueBrain/web-data-container/README.md

 Alternatively, the "type-preserving" part could be achieved by a specific YAML encoding but not sure this task is easy, especially with a multiplatform constraint.
 The Pickle encoder for dictionary could a nice inspiration.

+# Funding & Acknowledgment
+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.

+Copyright © 2020-2024 Blue Brain Project/EPFL